duke-libraries/tripod3/README.md

 Installing and Running the iipsrv Image Server
 ===============

-*If you are working with a fresh clone of the tripod3 repository, the image server was installed as part of the privisioning process.
+*If you are working with a fresh clone of the tripod3 repository, the image server was installed as part of the provisioning process.
 You may need to start the server.*

 1. If the server is not already running, start it with the following command.